 So what’s a good bounce rate?

 It depends.
 It depends on what the page is for.
-But because I know you’re dying to be told what’s average, here you go:
+But because I know you’re dying to be told what’s the average bounce rate, here you go:

 According to the company that collected this data: